 Saint Sulpice is one of Paris must visit churches.
 It has charmingly mismatched towers, boasts some lovely restored Delacroix frescos.

 You can also visit the Delacroix Museum, if you’re a fan of the Romantic Period painter.
 It’s a studio-museum set on the lovely Place de Furstenberg, off the Rue Jacob and is usually empty.

 You won’t see anything as stunning as Delacroix’s famous Liberty Leading the People at his studio.
 What you’ll find is lush religious and historical paintings and drawings by Delacroix and others, as well as personal objects and mementos.

 Don’t skip the Pantheon in the Latin Quarter of the Left Bank.
 The grand neoclassical basilica dominates the skyline.
 It was built after a king’s near death experience and celebrates the greatest dead heros of France.

-People tend to walk by and not go into the Pantheon.
-But the interior is the most fascinating part -- with beautiful paintings telling the history of France’s most venerated saints and a copy of Foucault’s Pendulum.
-As an added bonus, the rooftop boasts one of the best viewing points in Paris.
+You’ll find beautiful paintings telling the history of France’s most venerated saints and a copy of Foucault’s Pendulum.
+As an added bonus, the Pantheon rooftop boasts one of the best viewing points in Paris.

-Afternoon: Chateau de Vincennes and Pere Lachaise Cemetery
+2. Afternoon: Chateau de Vincennes and Pere Lachaise Cemetery

 Now it’s time to head out of central Paris and see a couple of Paris’ off the beaten path hidden gems.
 They’re an easy ride on the metro.